sienaiwun/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingAmbientOcclusion/readme.md

 There are multiple opportunities to improve the denoiser further both quality and performance wise
 Quality:
 * RTAO
 ** Variable rate sampling.
-For example, adjust sampling depending on trpp of a pixel.
-Temporal reprojection can be run before current's frame AO raytracing and thus provide per pixel trpp.
+For example, adjust sampling depending on tspp of a pixel.
+Temporal reprojection can be run before current's frame AO raytracing and thus provide per pixel tspp.
 ** Use a better sampler that suffers less from sample clunking that's visible at raw visualition.
 For example [Correlated Multi-Jittered Sampling](http://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf)
 *** There's a potential to detect undersampled parts of the hemisphere in accumulated samples over time and improve coverage, and use a progressive sampling technique for better aggregated sample coverage.
 This could be extended in the spatial domain as well.
 * Denoiser